 Educational implications of human development over the life span are examined.
 Students will survey research with special attention to the applications to teaching and developmentally appropriate school programs.
-This course explores the differentiating instruction based on student growth.
-3 credits
+Credit, three hours.

 EDUC-625.
 INTRODUCTION TO STATISTICS AND RESEARCH METHODS/ACTION RESEARCH